-- NFS Ascent[®] SaaS offering is gaining traction in mid-size auto captives in North American and European markets. - Mobility and digital transformation is the new norm showing acceleration in every sector particularly in auto and banking. - On Cloud demand for our solution is on the rise. - COVID-19 has created new dynamics for businesses and corporations with employees and executives working from home.
-Essentially, the decreased office and maintenance costs, as well as the sharply reduced travel expenses, should positively impact our financials. - COVID-19 is creating new opportunities for our R&D teams to expand and monetize mobile and digital solutions in our space and complementary sectors. - In developing markets, new interests are emerging from existing clients for upgrades and mobility platforms. - Growing opportunities and dynamics of shared car ownership either through ride hailing and car sharing encouraging our innovation and development tools. - OtozTM platform is showing positive trajectory of interest from existing and new auto leasing and Tier 1 companies in all of our markets, including China, the US and Europe. - Improved stability in US and Pakistan relationship boosting confidence and trade relations. - The China Pakistan Economic Corridor (CPEC) investment, initiated by China, has exceeded \$62 billion investment from the originally planned \$46 billion on Pakistan energy and infrastructure sectors. - China's auto sector remains strong as our customers are constantly demanding 'Change Requests' or additional services and reflects resilience.
+- Most countries no longer require COVID-19 testing and other travel restrictions have been lifted which increases opportunities to meet face to face with current and potential customers. - NFS Ascent[®] SaaS offering is gaining traction in mid-size auto captives in North American and European markets. - The auto and banking sectors continue momentum towards increased mobility and digital solutions. - In developing markets, we continue to see interest from existing clients for upgrades and mobility platforms. - The dynamics of shared car ownership through ride hailing and car sharing create opportunities for our innovation and development tools. - Otoz TM platform is showing a steady growth of interest from existing and new auto leasing and Tier 1 companies in all of our markets. - Startups in Pakistan and venture capital investments are at a record high which is boosting the country's technology image while acknowledging the skillset of Pakistan's technology workers. - The China Pakistan Economic Corridor (CPEC) investment, initiated by China, has exceeded \$62 billion investment from the originally planned \$46 billion on Pakistan energy and infrastructure sectors. - China's auto sector remains strong with customers requesting additional services reflecting the resilience of our offerings. - There has been increased traction in the UK and the Scandinavian region. - There is a growing interest from long-time customers in upgrading from our legacy NFS solution to Ascent[®].